Florida Military Divorce and Pension Valuation Attorney

 Military Divorce Relief

 If you have a pending divorce and are serving in the Air Force, Army, Navy, Marines, Coast Guard, or any reserve, contact South Florida military divorce attorney Michael Lechtman for help.
 He has a profound knowledge of the federal and state laws governing child custody and property division rights, especially those involving active deployment and pension valuation.
 Mr. Lechtman has successfully arranged marital settlement and time-sharing agreements for South Florida residents and military families locally and around the world.
 At the law office of Michael Lechtman, we are dedicated to helping you protect the future you deserve.
-Call (305) 652-9500 today for a free consultation or contact us online.
+Call (305) 652-9500 today for a consultation or contact us online.